At STEVENS, our clients rely on our expert millwright services to keep their industrial equipment operating optimally.

 Location: Calvert, Alabama

-At TKS in Calvert, Alabama, STEVENS was responsible for setting and anchoring all of the equipment on their Tandem Cold Mill, with a pickle line and two hot dip galvanizing line.
-This expended 1.2 million man hours between 2009-2011.
+At TKS in Calvert, Alabama, STEVENS was responsible for setting and anchoring all of the equipment on their Tandem Cold Mill, with a pickle line and two hot dip galvanizing lines.
+This expended 1.2 million man-hours between 2009-2011.

-On the project, STEVENS coordinated through extreme congestion, providing heavy rigging of mill stands and achieved precise alignment of critical production lines.
+STEVENS coordinated through extreme congestion on the project, providing heavy rigging of mill stands and achieving precise alignment of critical production lines.

 Categories :